EEN421/EEN421.github.io/_posts/Traeger.md

 <br/>

 # 🔧 Steps to Integrate Your Grill with Microsoft Sentinel
-1. Ensure your Pi-hole is installed and configured as your network’s DNS sinkhole.
+- 1. Ensure your Pi-hole is installed and configured as your network’s DNS sinkhole.
-2. Confirm that your Traeger is using Pi-hole as its DNS (check your router or Eero’s advanced DNS settings).
+- 2. Confirm that your Traeger is using Pi-hole as its DNS (check your router or Eero’s advanced DNS settings).
-3. Filter for logs from the Traeger using the MAC address or hostname.
+- 3. Filter for logs from the Traeger using the MAC address or hostname.
-4. Create custom KQL queries or Sentinel workbooks to visualize: o	Device check-ins o	DNS queries to Traeger telemetry services o	Behavioral anomalies (e.g., WiFi dropouts mid-smoke)
+- 4. Create custom KQL queries or Sentinel workbooks to visualize:

-# &#x26A1; Onboard PiHole DNS Telemetry to Microsoft Sentinel
-This coming Father’s Day weekend, your grill should be doing the hard work — not you.
-If this post saves you from burning three hours on hold with support, consider it my Father’s Day gift to you.
-Fire up the ribs.
-Pour something cold.
-And remember:
-Dad didn’t raise no default gateway.
+        - Device check-ins
+        - DNS queries to Traeger telemetry services
+        - Behavioral anomalies (e.g., WiFi dropouts mid-smoke)

 <br/>